jiwatec/yapayapa/README.md

 # YapaYapa

 Encrypted messaging that lives in your terminal.
-WhatsApp-style features, end-to-end encryption, works offline.
-Built in Rust.
+End-to-end encrypted, works offline, built in Rust.

 **Status: MVP under active development.**